tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 12) **end_position_cogging [mechanical degrees]:** set the ending rotor position of the calculation.
-As previously mentioned you only need to calculate one period of cogging torque if the machine is symmetrical which means if the **start_position_cogging** is zero than one period ends at _360/12=**30**_ **end_position_cogging**.
+As previously mentioned, you only need to calculate one period of cogging torque if the machine is symmetrical which means if the **start_position_cogging** is zero then one period ends at _360/12=**30**_ **end_position_cogging**.

 13) **rounding [-]:** set the rounding of the resulting torque, using the np.round() function in Python, part of the NumPy library.
 It is used for rounding elements in an array to a specified number of decimal places.
-It takes an array and an optional ‘decimals’.
-The function returns a new array with rounded values, without altering the original array.
+It takes an array and an optional 'decimals'.
+The function returns a new array with rounded values without altering the original array.
 To get a distinguishable result, please use at least 1.
-For more precision use larger number.
+For more precision, use a larger number.

-14) **delete_after [bool]:** if True than the simulation files are deleted after the simulation ends, if false then the program stores the simulation files in the corresponding folder, in this case _cog_ folder.
+14) **delete_after [bool]:** If True, then the simulation files are deleted after the simulation ends; if false, then the the program stores the simulation files in the corresponding folder, which, in this case, is the _cog_ folder.

-15) **number_of_cores [-]:** set the number of cores used for the parallel calculations.
+15) **number_of_cores [-]:** Set the number of cores used for the parallel calculations.
 Please do not use all the cores of your machine as it may freeze.

 16) **RUN SIMULATION:** the button starts the simulation.
-First it prints all the input variables to make it possible to check manually.
-If the simulation end it prints the cogging torque, meaning the amplitude difference between the minimum and maximum value in a period.
+First, it prints all the input variables to make it possible to check manually.
+If the simulation ends, it prints the cogging torque, meaning the amplitude difference between the minimum and maximum value in a period.
 It also prints all the calculated values as a list, plus plots it.

 ![img_3.png](img_3.png)

-The algorith prints out:
+The algorithm prints out the following:

             The cogging torque is -4.798 Nm
             The list of torque values: [0.006, -0.335, -0.673, -1.011,